-For years, this government has ignored the concerns of the community.
+For years, the government have ignored the concerns of the community.
 They spent years and years denying that there was any need for a police station.
 They refused to invest; they refused to anticipate the emerging issues in the Molonglo Valley; and they refused to deliver a police station.